- The entire track was cut from the album before it could be recorded by the band. It was later recorded and added to Pink Floyd The Wall the film.

 When The Tigers Broke Free/Bring The Boys Back Home 7″ single (1982).
 The track was released as the A-side of a single on July 26, 1982, almost three weeks before the movie.
 This version has a running time of exactly 3 minutes and is different than any other released version including the film.
 It has a different intro that is shorter than the film and Echoes versions.
 The first verse uses an alternate vocal take.
 The lyrics are the same throughout all versions.
 There are also different percussion accents — short snare roll fills throughout the track.

 This single was originally released in an elaborate 3-way foldout sleeve featuring new art from Gerald Scarfe and scenes from the film.
-This version has only been released on CD as a bonus track on the promo only CD The Wall – Berlin ’90 by Roger Waters in 1990 and on the radio-only compilation CD Full of Secrets in 1992.
+This version has only been released in a digital format on CD as a bonus track on the promo-only CD The Wall – Berlin ’90 by Roger Waters in 1990 and on the radio-only compilation CD Full of Secrets in 1992.
 It has never been released digitally otherwise.
 Copies of the single are still pretty easy to find on eBay and other resellers.
 The US version on Columbia records is pressed on low-quality styrene and easily prone to wear, noise, and static.

 The Wall – Berlin ’90 by Roger Waters.
 This was one of only two CD/digital releases of the 3m 0s single version, the other being A CD Full Of Secrets, a broadcast-only promo release from 1992.
 Neither CD was released to the public.
 This was originally a promo-only issue and there aren’t many out there.
 They very occasionally show up on eBay and other online retailers and are pretty pricy when you can find one.